SwitchSystems/PrecisionMaths/README.md

 See <http://php.net/manual/en/book.bc.php> for more information on BC Math Extension

+## Licence

+This library is (c) Switch Systems Ltd and is licenced under the <https://www.mozilla.org/MPL/2.0/|Mozilla Public License 2.0>.

 ## Number Class

 The precision number class provides all the basic math operations provides by the BC Math extension